jdeda/iOS-FireNotes/README.md

 By modeling navigation this way, navigation logic in our view is very consistent and similar, our state can be modeled much safer than the combination of multiple pairs of boolean and optional values as seen with SwiftUI's vanilla navigation APIs.
 But most importantly, if designed properly, we can virtually model all navigation in a feature with a single source of truth.

 This pattern for navigation is highly inspired by PointFree's SwiftUI Navigation and Modern SwiftUI video series.
 To achieve this pattern, PointFree's SwiftUINavigation library is used, which implements the navigation APIs above and much more.

+### 🧰 Future State of the App
+- Possible persistence of data with both local device storage and cloud, supporting offline and online functionality
+- Possible implementation using `CoreData`